pmonasse/disparity-with-graph-cuts/README.txt

 by Vladimir Kolmogorov <vnk@cs.cornell.edu>
 and Pascal Monasse <monasse@imagine.enpc.fr>

 This software is linked to the IPOL article [1], which gives a detailed description of the algorithm.
 The algorithm was first published in [2].
 The source code is an extensively edited version of [3] by Pascal Monasse and is distributed under the terms of the GPLv3 license.
-The max-flow algorithm was described in [4].
+The max-flow algorithm is described in [4].

 [1] "Kolmogorov and Zabih’s Graph Cuts Stereo Matching Algorithm" by Vladimir Kolmogorov, Pascal Monasse, Pauline Tan (2014)